Steps to a Successful Nonprofit Social Media Strategy

 If you only want to use social media to raise money, you should probably reevaluate that strategy.
-Check out the Facebook Ladder of Engagement to see how nonprofits can use Facebook (and other social networks) as a rung in the fundraising ladder.
+Facebook shows nonprofits how to use Facebook as a rung in the fundraising ladder.

 Create a Social Media Measurement spreadsheet.
-Choose a start date, and record any data that you want to track, in accordance with your metrics (step 2).
+Choose a start date, and record any data that you want to track, in accordance with your metrics.

 Sign up for a free Google Analytics account to measure social media website referrals – where your website visitors are coming from.

 The Social Media Committee, along with an attorney or HR person, can be in charge of drafting these policies.
 Samples of government and nonprofit social media policies can be found here.